Summary

 ELG 6374 Advanced Topics in Cad (3 units)

-Recent and advanced topics in Computer-Aided Design (CAD).
-The subject material will vary from year to year according to research interests in the department.
-Students may be expected to contribute to lectures or seminars on selected topics.
+Recent and advanced topics in computer-aided techniques for the design of VLSI and telecommunications circuits.
+Topics will vary from year to year according to the departmental research interests.
+Students may be expected to contribute lectures or seminars on selected topics.
 This course is equivalent to ELEC 5704 at Carleton University.

 Course Component: Lecture